Deim0s13/my-demo-app/docs/06-Testing.md

 2. **Run Cypress Test**:
     Execute the Cypress tests using the following command:
     ```bash
-    npx cypress run
+    npx cypress run --env APP_ENV=development,APP_VERSION=0.2.0-dev
     ```

-Ensure that the containerized app is accessible at http://localhost:5001.
+Ensure that the containerized app is accessible at `http://localhost:5001`.
 Cypress will run the tests located in the `src/frontend/cypress/e2e/` directory against this instance of the application.
 The key test files are:
-   - login_spec.cy.js
+   - `login_spec.cy.js`
-   - register_spec.cy.js
+   - `register_spec.cy.js`

 ## 6.4 Managing Test Results